As suggested in the comments, I’ve updated this post here:Â http://blandname.com/2012/04/09/top-10-virtual-appliances-revisited/

 - Nostalgia – That’s right, this list of 10 goes to 11!
 Nostalgia is included as the first VM appliance download for VI3, and I must say, I’m hooked on 3D Tetris from California Dreams, just as badly as I was when I originally played it on my Amiga 500.

 That rounds up the list.
-You’ll note that most of the appliances listed have to do with *nix and web development.
-Also left out is the fact that Virtual Center is running on a hardware box, and not a virtual machine, like others have done.
+You’ll note that most of the appliances listed have to do with *nix and web application development.
+Also left out is the fact that Virtual Center is running on a hardware box with hostgator coupon code, and not a virtual machine, like others have done.
 This argument could go on forever, but I like the agility of having VC2.5 as a separate entity.